Network availability with clearer operating context

 Changes are recorded clearly enough to support buyer review, internal tracking, and post-incident understanding.

-Incident handling follows ownership, timestamps, decision points, and clear client communication.
+Incident handling follows ownership, timestamps, decision points, and clearer client communication.

 Performance is measured carefully and explained honestly